thomaskjaer91/Osteological-and-Spatial-Data-from-the-Burial-Ground-of-St.-Peter-s-Church-in-T-nsberg-Norway/README.md

 Distance to church was calculated in QGIS using the “Distance to Nearest Hub” algorithm.

 ## How to cite
 Kjær, Thomas (2025). *Osteological and Spatial Data from the Burial Ground of St. Peter’s Church in Tønsberg, Norway.* Zenodo.
-DOI:[insert DOI]
+DOI: 10.5281/zenodo.17303633

 ## License
 This dataset is published under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.